 Who would you take with you any why?
 My family.
 I couldn't pick anyone out, they'd all have to come.

 What book would you take and why?
-I've given this a lot of thought and it would have the be the Bible.
+I've given this a lot of thought and it would have to be the Bible.
 There's so much in it, and you could read, and re-read it, and discover different meanings.
 If I took a novel and kept reading it over and over again I'd get bored and fed up.

 What food item would you take and why?
 That's easy.
 Chocolate.